c41x/cpptoolset/README.md

 ## Installation

 ### Submodules
 Repository is using submodules.
-To download all dependencies run `git submodule init` followed by `git submodule update` right after clonning.
+To download all dependencies run `git submodule init` followed by `git submodule update` after clonning.
 More info: http://git-scm.com/book/en/v2/Git-Tools-Submodules

 ### Preparing project and compiling dependencies